Personal website of Martin Tournoij (“arp242”); writing about programming (CV) and various other things.

 This is the same fallacious argument people use for safety:

-• “I don’t X will improve safety.”
+• “I don’t think X will improve safety.”

 • “What?!
 You don’t care about safety?!”